Skip to content

 Rear-end

-To implement a queue using an array first we need to choose the position of the front end and rear end. we use the first index of the array as the front end and the last index as the rear end.
+To implement a queue using an array, first, we need to choose the position of the front and rear ends.
+We use the first index of the array as the front end and the last index as the rear end.

-Program to implement queue using array in Python.
+Program to implement a queue using an array in Python

 class EmptyQueueError(Exception):